thegronkinator/Gun-Rules/README.md

 Tier 4: purchasable at levels 16-20

 Misfire:
-Upon rolling a nat1 while attacking with a gun, your gun immediately ceases to function, this can be remedied with a successful dexterity(tinkers tools) check, depending on the weapon, misfire may carry extra consequences.
+Upon rolling a nat1 while attacking with a gun, your weapon stops working, and you lose your attacks, this can be fixed with a successful dexterity(tinkers tools) check.

 TIER ONE